 Minority Rights Group International (MRG) Deputy Director, Claire Thomas, writes this opinion piece for the Thomson Reuters News Foundation.+ LEARN MORE

 Three-quarters of the immense land surface of Greenland is covered by permanent ice and is unsuitable for permanent settlement.
-The majority of the island's population are Greenlandic, comprising three linguistic groups: Kalaallit along the west coast; Inughuit in the north (the world's most northerly indigenous inhabitants); and Iit on the east coast.
+About 57,000 people live in Greenland, 50,000 of whom are Inuit.
+There are three linguistic groups: Kalaallit along the west coast; Inughuit in the north; and Iit on the east coast.

 Greenlanders generally call themselves collectively Kalaallit and refer to their land as Kalaallit Nunaat (Greenlanders’ Land).

-The first groups of nomadic migrants came to Greenland about 4,500 years ago; early settlers were mainly hunters of land mammals, but later migrants also harvested sea resources.
+The first groups of nomadic migrants came to Greenland around 4,500 years ago; early settlers were mainly hunters of land mammals, but later migrants also harvested sea resources.

 European settlement began in about CE 985.
 In the eighteenth century small trading stations were established along the west coast, and in 1776 the Danish government formed the Royal Greenland Trade Company, which had a monopoly on Greenland trade until 1950.
 The Inuit population was converted to Lutheran Christianity in the eighteenth century, but records remain of Inuit cosmology and moral codes.
 A complex series of taboos ensured regulation of human activity in relation to the environment.

 The early Danish colonizers were paternalistic and protective towards their Inuit subjects, enabling most Inuit to retain their small-scale subsistence economy.
 Economic modernization partly began as a result of climate warming during the early nineteenth century, which made a transition from hunting to commercial fishing possible.